- Insights

 Packaging:

-All importers including distance sellers in Austria are required to register under the Austrian Packaging Act and designate an authorized representative for recycling.
+All producers and importers, including cross-border distance sellers, must register under the Austrian Packaging Ordinance and appoint an authorized representative if based outside of Austria.

 Single-use plastics: